mariohsouto/ProxSDP.jl/README.md

 ## Using ProxSDP with JuMP

-For example, the semidefinite programming relaxation of the [max-cut](http://www-math.mit.edu/~goemans/PAPERS/maxcut-jacm.pdf) problem
+For example, consider the semidefinite programming relaxation of the [max-cut](http://www-math.mit.edu/~goemans/PAPERS/maxcut-jacm.pdf) problem
 ```
     max   0.25 * W•X
     s.t.  diag(X) = 1,
           X ≽ 0,
 ```
-can be solved by the following code using **ProxSDP** and [JuMP](https://github.com/JuliaOpt/JuMP.jl).
+This problem can be solved by the following code using **ProxSDP** and [JuMP](https://github.com/JuliaOpt/JuMP.jl).
 ```julia
 # Load packages
 using ProxSDP, JuMP, LinearAlgebra